Skip to main content

 In April 2015, EPA finalized national regulations to provide a comprehensive set of requirements for the safe disposal of coal ash from coal-fired power plants.
 These regulations include technical standards that prevent the leaking of contaminants into groundwater, blowing of contaminants into the air as dust, and catastrophic failure of coal ash surface impoundments.
 Additionally, the rule sets out inspection, monitoring, recordkeeping and reporting requirements and makes transparency a cornerstone of the program by requiring facilities to post compliance data online on a facility-established, publicly available website.

 In 2016, Congress recognized the essential role of the states in passage of the 2016 Water Infrastructure Improvements for the Nation (WIIN) Act which, among other changes, gave EPA the authority to the implement a permit program to require each unit containing CCR located in non-participating states to achieve compliance with the CCR disposal regulations.
 Non-participating states are those that do not have a state CCR permit program approved by EPA.
 The WIIN Act also provided states the authority to operate permit programs, provided EPA determines that the state’s requirements are as protective as the federal standards.
-Last year, EPA approved Oklahoma’s coal ash program and approved Georgia's coal ash program on December 16, 2019.
+EPA approved Oklahoma’s coal ash program in 2018, Georgia's coal ash program in 2019, and Texas' program in 2021.

 Contact Us to ask a question, provide feedback, or report a problem.